Welcome

 This article has covered the following key knowledge points:

-• Competence is presumed for all witnesses unless they cannot understand questions and give intelligible answers.
+• Competence is presumed for all witnesses unless they cannot understand or answer questions.

 Key Terms and Concepts